RenderKit/embree/doc/src/api/RTCFeatureFlags.md

 not.
 To enable multiple features the respective features have to get combined using a bitwise `OR` operation.

-The purpose of this feature is to reduce code size on the GPU by enabling just the features required to render the scene.
-On the CPU there is no need to use that feature, and the default of all features enabled (`RTC_FEATURE_FLAG_ALL`) can just be kept.
+The purpose of feature flags is to reduce code size on the GPU by enabling just the features required to render the scene.
+On the CPU there is no need to use feature flags, and the default of all features enabled (`RTC_FEATURE_FLAG_ALL`) can just be kept.

 The following features can get enabled using feature flags: